Minions (film): Plot

 After making their way to Westminster Abbey, Kevin, Stuart and Bob interrupt the coronation by inadvertently dropping a chandelier on Scarlet.
 Mistaking the accident for an assassination attempt, Scarlet angrily orders the trio's execution and has other villains chase them through the streets of London during a thunderstorm.
 Stuart and Bob are captured, while Kevin hides in a pub and sees Scarlet on television, who declares that she will kill Stuart and Bob if Kevin does not show up by dawn.
 With the villains still searching for him, Kevin sneaks into Scarlet's castle to steal weapons and triggers a machine Herb was building, causing him to grow in size into a giant.
-Kevin tramples through London, rescues his friends, and battles Scarlet, just as the other Minions turn up in the city.
+Kevin tramples through London, rescues his friends and battles Scarlet, just as the other Minions turn up in the city.
 Scarlet tries to eradicate them by firing a massive missile, but Kevin swallows it.
 Scarlet and Herb attempt to escape with her rocket dress, only for Kevin to hold onto it and get pulled into the sky.
-The missile explodes, seemingly killing Kevin, Scarlet, and Herb.
-As the Minions mourn the loss of their leader, Kevin survives as he returns to his normal size.
+The missile explodes, seemingly killing Kevin, Scarlet and Herb.
+As the Minions mourn the loss of their leader, Kevin survives after returning to his normal size.

 The Queen gets her throne and crown back.
 She rewards Bob with a tiny crown for his teddy bear Tim, Stuart with an electric guitar, and Kevin with a knighthood.
-Scarlet and Herb, still alive, steal the crown again, only to be stopped by a young Gru, who fires a freeze ray at them and flees with the crown on a rocket-powered motorbike.
-The Minions, deciding Gru is the new master they were looking for, begin to follow him.
+Scarlet and Herb, still alive, steal the crown again, only to be stopped by a young Gru, who fires a freeze ray at them and flees with the crown on a rocket-powered motorcycle.
+The Minions run after him, deciding he is the boss they were looking for.